An article written for those in the building industry

 The smart operators manage their time, supply chain and quality assurance.
 This can positively impact on the reputation of their company and therefore attractiveness to potential customers.
 A great reputation means a greater slice of the pie.
 The value of your brand is determined by whether or not you keep your promise to your customer.
 It’s about what you deliver and how you deliver it.

-Across New Zealand about 75,000 to 80,000 plus building consents are issued annually.
-Most of this work is carried out by small to medium sized businesses which make up about 90% of the construction firms.
+Across New Zealand, about 75,000 to 80,000 plus building consents are issued annually.
+Most of this work is carried out by small to medium-sized businesses which make up about 90% of the construction firms.
 Research by BRANZ (2010), Davis (2007) and the Productivity Commission (2011) indicates that productivity in the construction industry is low, with the need for better project management.
-The high level of re-work (31%) in residential building is a serious problem.
+The high level of re-work (31%) in residential building work is a serious problem impacting on productivity.
 The message was clear – we need to get it right the first time.
-Think of it this way, if you take the time to get it right, you create time and therefore the opportunity to take on more projects per annum.
+Think of it this way, if you take the time to get it right, you free up time to take on more projects per annum.

-A good quality assurance and project management system identifies where the areas of risk and / or delay occur.
+A good quality assurance and project management system identifies where the areas of risk and/or delay could occur.
 It measures the impact of this and puts processes in place that if followed, ensure that risk and or delay is minimised or removed.
 If you don’t identify and manage these critical areas, you are probably not achieving the potential that you could.
 You are literally short-changing your business of potential profits.

-So what are the key risk and / or delay junctions in the building consent process?
-Recent audits of building consents received by the councils across the Waikato Building Consent Group indicated that poor paper work resulted in rework that could have been easily avoided.
+So what are the key risk and/or delay junctions in the building consent process?
+Audits of building consents received by the councils across the Waikato Building Consent Group has indicated that poor paperwork resulted in rework that could have been easily avoided.
 So let’s split it up into the key stages, and list the main points that a smart business should be addressing in their quality assurance system.

 Project Information Memorandum